DequanWang/tent/README.md

 Tented models adapt online and batch-by-batch to reduce error on dataset shifts like corruptions, simulation-to-real discrepancies, and other differences between training and testing data.
 This kind of adaptation is effective and efficient: tent makes just one update per batch to not interrupt inference.

-To illustrate the tent method and fully test-time adaptation setting we provide **example code** for adapting to image corruptions on CIFAR-10-C.
+We provide **example code** in PyTorch to illustrate the tent method and fully test-time adaptation setting.
+Please check back soon for **reference code** to exactly reproduce the ImageNet-C results in the paper.

+## Example: Adapting to Image Corruptions on CIFAR-10-C

+The example adapts a CIFAR-10 classifier to image corruptions on CIFAR-10-C.
 The purpose of the example is explanation, not reproduction: exact details of the model architecture, optimization settings, etc. may differ from the paper.
 That said, the results should be representative, so do give it a try and experiment!

-Please check back soon for **reference code** to exactly reproduce the ImageNet-C results in the paper.

-## Example: Adapting to Image Corruptions on CIFAR-10-C

 This example compares a baseline without adaptation (source), test-time normalization for updating feature statistics during testing (norm), and our method for entropy minimization during testing (tent).

-- Dataset: [CIFAR-10-C](https://github.com/hendrycks/robustness/), with 15 corruption types and 5 levels.
+The dataset is [CIFAR-10-C](https://github.com/hendrycks/robustness/), with 15 types and 5 levels of corruption.
-- Model: [WRN-28-10](https://github.com/RobustBench/robustbench), the default model for RobustBench.
+The model is [WRN-28-10](https://github.com/RobustBench/robustbench), which is the default model for RobustBench.

 **Usage**: